rclone/rclone/docs/content/commands/rclone_mount.md

 FUSE driver utilizing a macOS kernel extension (kext).
 FUSE-T is an alternative FUSE system which "mounts" via an NFSv4 local server.

+### macFUSE Notes

+If installing macFUSE using [dmg packages](https://github.com/osxfuse/osxfuse/releases) from the website, rclone will locate the macFUSE libraries without any further intervention.
+If however, macFUSE is installed using the [macports](https://www.macports.org/) package manager, the following addition steps are required.

+    sudo mkdir /usr/local/lib
+    cd /usr/local/lib
+    sudo ln -s /opt/local/lib/libfuse.2.dylib

 ### FUSE-T Limitations, Caveats, and Notes

 There are some limitations, caveats, and notes about how it works.
 These are current as